tehnomaan/slimweb/README.md

 ## Redirecting

-Especially after PUT and POST, there is often a need to redirect to another view.
+Especially after PUT and POST, there is often need to redirect to another view.
 In a component, use Redirect exception to do that.
-Slimweb sends a HTTP redirect (303) as a response.
+Slimweb sends an HTTP redirect (303) as a response.
 However, if client is accepting content-type application/json, Slimweb responds with HTTP 250.
-This is because application/json ajax requests are unable to catch 303 response.
+This is because application/json request initiator is usually browser javascript and it is unable to catch 303 response.

 ```java
 	public void post() {